Obtaining an Airtask pass

 Access via EP5 (Hangar 1 door to Apron 1)

-- Your Cranfield Airport Airside pass should be collected from Cranfield Security between 1000L and no later than 1700L once notified available.
+- Your blue Cranfield Airport Airside pass should be collected from Cranfield Security between 1000L and no later than 1700L once notified available.

 Please note that: